-- Are younger than 65
+- Are younger than 65,

-- Do not have Medicare
+- Do not have Medicare, and

 Helps pay for insurance

-- If you can’t get Medicaid, you may be able to get financial help to pay for the health insurance you get through the Health Insurance Marketplace.
+- If you can’t get Medicaid, you may be able to get financial help to pay for the health insurance you buy through the Health Insurance Marketplace.
 The amount of help you can get depends on your income.